venturecommunism/meteor-taskwarrior/README.md

 A [meteor](http://meteor.com) client for [task warrior](http://taskwarrior.com).
 Still in early development but you can sync your tasks to this client and see them in the browser including mobile.

+### WARNING

+This is Beta software.
+Expect your taskwarrior data to be lost and gone forever or otherwise corrupted until further notice.

 ### Requirements

 You need to have your own [taskd server](http://taskwarrior.org/projects/taskwarrior/wiki/Server_setup) or an account on one.
 This has been tested on Ubuntu 12.04